 What I really wanted

 Then about 8 years ago when I turned 50 years old, I meditated on what I really wanted.
 I had 2 grown up kids and no husband or lover.
 I wanted to go back to that 14 year old, who was so perfect, whole and complete.
 She was a lover with no man, she was happy; she was in tune with the universe and with nature.
 I wanted to be that little girl.
 I had begun to meditate some 20 years ago and I got my answers from my own inner voice or from a divine source, through meditation or in my dreams.
 And that’s when I decided I am better of without this activity – sex.
 Did I want sex?
 Maybe.
 But the men had set the bar too high.
 They were all very handsome and extremely good in bed.
 I had enjoyed tantric sex and a lifetime of multiple orgasms.
 What more could I have asked for?
+So decided to become celibate after being sexually active for so long and enjoying it thoroughly.

 Do I have any anxiety about this decision to be celibate?